Definition, Duties, Privileges and Responsibilities of Sessional Instructor Members

 (b) When such course(s) are taught by a sessional instructor who has not reached the maximum allowable number of courses for the academic year, the course and seniority credit shall be counted in the academic year during which the course begins.
 Otherwise, the course and seniority credit shall be counted in the subsequent year.

-54:18 A Sessional member who has written or made a major revision of a distance education course at the request of the University shall have the right to teach that course the first two (2) times it is offered.
+54:18 A Sessional member who has written or made a major revision of a credit course delivered through alternative learning technology at the request of the University shall have the right to teach that course the first two (2) times it is offered.
 Such member will make best efforts to be available to teach the course the first two (2) times it is offered.
 After the member has taught the course two (2) times an appointment may be made in accordance with the criteria and procedure outlined in this Article 54 of this Agreement.